Elmo Magalona: 2015–present: Transfer to ABS-CBN and ElNella

-On 26 November 2015, Magalona left GMA Network and signed a contract with ABS-CBN.
+On November 26, 2015, Magalona left GMA Network and signed a contract with ABS-CBN.

 His first project was the 2016 music drama, Born for You with love team partner, Janella Salvador.
 He collaborated with Salvador in the official soundtrack for Born for You, which reached No. 1 on iTunes Philippines.
 In October 2016, he released his album, ELMO, which reached a gold record status by PARI.

-In 2017, he appeared in Topel Lee's suspense thriller Bloody Crayons with Salvador released nationwide on 12 July.
+In 2017, he appeared in Topel Lee's suspense thriller Bloody Crayons with Salvador released nationwide on July 12.

 In 2018, he appeared in two Regal Entertainment movies, My Fairy Tale Love Story with Salvador and Walwal.

+Personal life

+Magalona was born to rapper Francis Magalona and Pia Arroyo-Magalona.
+His grandparents are actors Pancho Magalona and Tita Duran, while his great-grandfather was former senator Enrique Magalona.
+He has five siblings, including actors Saab, Frank, and Arkin.

+Magalona previously had a relationship with actress and former onscreen partner Janine Gutierrez in 2014.
+The couple broke up after two years.
+He then dated actress and former onscreen partner Janella Salvador in 2016.
+They separated following Salvador's accusations of physical abuse by Magalona.